realXtend/doc/netgames/netgames-rex-2012.rst

  * the APIs of those, the app dev model: are e.g. connections dealt with at all typically etc? how is data synched (or is it even needed in those, server logic?, scripts?). how do messaging things work (room for improvement in Tundra perhaps?)

+Furthermore, distributed object systems and other frameworks for networked programming with easy synchronization of data are nothing new, for example CORBA is a(n in)famous(XXX) example.
+They are often not applient in networked games (XXX I suppose for perf etc reasons, or?).
+An example of using a generic distributed programming framework for a networked multiplayer platform is Metaverse3D (mv3d.com), which is quite similar to Tundra (uses Ogre3d for graphics, targets MMOs).
+The networking in MV3D is implemented with Twisted Python (the whole framework is written in Python), utilizing Twisted's Perspective Broker (PB).
+PB is an automated but non-transparent distributed object mechanism by design: the difference of local vs. networked calls is made explicit to facilitate writing secure code.
+(XXX so what? how does it compare to EC sync here, what is the lesson when considering this and that? perhaps comparing the ease & perf of sync, and indeed the ways to deal with security)

 ...